ipilcher/fdf/README.md

 	-ldl -Wl,--dynamic-list=symlist
 ```

+Build the included filters.

+```
+$ cd filters

+$ gcc -std=gnu99 -O3 -Wall -Wextra -Wcast-align -shared -fPIC -o mdns.so \
+	-I.. mdns.c -lsavl

+$ gcc -std=gnu99 -O3 -Wall -Wextra -Wcast-align -shared -fPIC -o ipset.so \
+	-I.. ipset.c -lmnl
+```

 > **NOTE:** The `-std=gnu99` option is required only with older compilers (such
 > as GCC 4.8 on CentOS 7) that do not enable C99 features by default, but it
 > does no harm on newer versions.
+>
-Similarly, `-Wcast-align` has no effect on
+> Similarly, `-Wcast-align` has no effect on platforms such as x86 that don't
-> platforms such as x86 that don't differentiate between aligned and unaligned
+> differentiate (at the instruction set level) between aligned and unaligned
-> memory access; it is significant, however, on platforms such as ARM that will
+> memory access.
+It is useful, however, on platforms such as ARM that trigger a
-> trigger a bus error when aligned memory access instructions are used with an
+> bus error when aligned memory access instructions are used with an unaligned
-> unaligned address.

-Build the multicast DNS filter (`mdns.so`).

-```
-$ cd filters

-$ gcc -std=gnu99 -O3 -Wall -Wextra -shared -fPIC -o mdns.so -I.. mdns.c
-```
+> address.
+(Newer versions of GCC offer a `-Wcast-align=strict` option that
+> will warn about potential alignment problems even when building for a platform
+> that is not affected.)

 ## Configuration

 FDF uses a JSON configuration file to control its operation.
 This configuration
 file must contain a single JSON object (dictionary), and the top-level object
 must contain 2 or 3 members.
-The `matches` and `listen` members are required,
+The `matches` and `listen` members are required;
-and the `filters` member is optional.
+the `filters` member is optional.

 > **NOTE:** FDF does not perform schema validation of its configuration file.
 > As a result, additional object members at any level are silently ignored